Samic8/samdawson.dev/src/articles/less-addictive-slack/less-addictive-slack.md

 ![Stylish Extension Toggle Button](images/Screenshot_2020-03-27_10.42.48.png)

-I think most of the time @ mentions draw more attention to messages then needed.
+I think most of the time @ mentions draw more attention to messages than needed.
 We can dial down their noisiness with this styling tweak that removes the yellow background and bold font weight.

 ```css
 .c-mrkdwn__broadcast--mention,